agama-project/agama/doc/obs_integration.md

    ("home:$OBS_USER:branches:systemsmanagement:Agama:Staging").
 If the variable is not created or is empty the autosubmission is disabled.

-3. Enable the GitHub Actions in the "Actions" tab
+3. Enable the GitHub Actions in the "Actions" tab.

 #### Triggering the Rebuild